MerginMaps/docs/src/migrate/qfield/index.md

 <MainPlatformName /> is the closest alternative to QField Ecosystem.
 Both QField and <MainPlatformName /> are open-source projects powered by QGIS.
 Their mobile apps are ones of officially recommended touch device applications for QGIS projects by <QGIS link="en/site/forusers/download.html" text="QGIS.org" />.
 Moreover, the mobile apps are based on same open-source GIS stack and same technology, and as such their projects are almost fully interoperable.

-## QField  and <MainPlatformName /> ecosystems
+## QField  and Mergin Maps ecosystems

-QField ecosystem consists of QField (mobile application), QFieldCloud (geo data collaboration server),  QFieldSync (QGIS plugin) and FieldCloud SDK (Python API client).
+QField ecosystem consists of QField (mobile application), QFieldCloud (geo data collaboration server),  QFieldSync (QGIS plugin) and QFieldCloud SDK (Python API client).
 Let's see the tools from <MainPlatformName /> that are counterparts:

 | QField Ecosystem | <MainPlatformName /> Ecosystem | Note |
 |---|---|---|